 c) where it is necessary for the purposes of our legitimate interests and those interests are not overridden by the data subjects’ own privacy rights.
 Our privacy notice https://www.thirdsectoraccountancy.coop/privacy-notice contains further details as to how we may process client personal data.

-For the purpose of providing our services to you, pursuant to our engagement letter, we may disclose the client personal data to our regulatory bodies or other third parties (for example, our professional advisors or service providers).
+For the purpose of providing our services to you, we may disclose the client personal data to our regulatory bodies or other third parties (for example, our professional advisors or service providers).
 The third parties to whom we disclose such personal data may be located outside of the United Kingdom.
 We will only disclose client personal data to a third party (including a third party outside of the UK) provided that the transfer is undertaken in compliance with the data protection legislation.

 In respect of the client personal data, provided that we are legally permitted to do so, we shall promptly notify you in the event that:

 (a) we receive a request, from or on behalf of a relevant data subject, to exercise their data subject rights under the data protection legislation or a complaint or any adverse correspondence in respect of our processing of their personal data;

 (b) we are served with an information, enforcement or assessment notice (or any similar notices), or receive any other material communication in respect of our processing of the client personal data from the Information Commissioner’s Office or any other supervisory authority; or